In response to several government mandates, and data-related requirements, we have

 We heard from citizens that tracking progress across all the Plans [2010, 2012, 2014 and now 2016] is difficult.
 To address this, we collected all the activities from in previous Plans and created a matrix view for easy reference.
 Please note that over the years, the titles and focus of some activities changed; though, many activities continue today with little change to the function and focus.
 A few were completed, closed out, or merged with similar activities.
 Most of these efforts are embedded in standard business processes now, flourished, and spun off new activities.

-OMB Memo M-16-16, dated July 14, 2016, provided guidance for agencies.
+OMB Memo M-16-16, dated July 14, 2016, provided guidance for agencies in creating their 2016 Open Government Plans.
 The recommended sections are listed below with corresponding M-16-16 memo page numbers and section identifiers that you will see in the Matrix for historical and ongoing activities, and flagship initiatives.

 New and Expanded Initiatives (listed with memo page number and section identifier):